 225-227 Commonwealth were built in the same basic design, with a three story bow on the west side, a rusticated stone façade on the basement and first story, and a heavy parapet at the roof.
 229 Commonwealth, also designed by Peabody and Stearns and built slightly earlier and by a different builder, followed the same basic design.
 Three houses were distinguished by the use of different materials and different details for the entrance, fenestration, and parapet, variations on the same theme.

 227 Commonwealth was built as the home of Mary Eliza (Meads) Bartlett, the widow of shipping merchant Matthew Bartlett.
-Their unmarried daughters, Fannie Bartlett and Mary Foster Bartlett, lived with her.
-They previously had lived at 133 Beacon, where Matthew Bartlett had died in May of 1880.
-Mary Eliza Bartlett is shown as the owner of 227 Commonwealth on the original building permit application, dated June 24, 1884.
+She is shown as the owner of 227 Commonwealth on the original building permit application, dated June 24, 1884.

 Mary Eliza Bartlett died in January of 1909.
-Fannie Bartlett and Mary Foster Bartlett continued to live at 227 Commonwealth.
+Fannie Bartlett and Mary Foster Bartlett continued to live at 227 Commonwealth and in Manchester.

 Fannie Bartlett died in May of 1915.
 The trust established under Matthew Bartlett’s will continued to own 227 Commonwealth.
 Matthew and Mary Bartlett’s three children – Nelson, Mary, and Fannie – each held a one-third interest as beneficiaries of the trust.
 Fannie Bartlett had no children, and, under the terms of the trust, her beneficial interest was allocated equally to Nelson and Mary Bartlett.

 Mary Bartlett continued to live at 227 Commonwealth.
 Nelson Bartlett died in December of 1921.
-He was a widower and his primary residence was in Manchester, but he was living at 227 Commonwealth with his sister at the time of his death.
+He was a widower and had made his primary residence in Manchester since about 1910, but was living at 227 Commonwealth with his sister at the time of his death.

 Nelson Bartlett’s beneficial interest in 227 Commonwealth was divided into five shares.
 One share was allocated to his sister and remained in the trust, and the other four shares (one-tenth interest each) were distributed to his four children: Elvira (Bartlett) Boardman, the wife of Edwin Augustus Boardman; Matthew Bartlett; Nelson Slater Barlett, Jr.; and Augustus George Bartlett.

-Mary Bartlett continued to live at 227 Commonwealth until her death in 1934.
-She also maintained a home in Manchester.
+Mary Bartlett continued to live at 227 Commonwealth and in Manchester until her death in 1934.
 Upon her death, the trust distributed her beneficial interest to Nelson Bartlett’s four children.

 In September of 1935, prior to taking title to 227 Commonwealth, the Marlborough School filed for (and subsequently received) permission to convert the property from a single-family dwelling into a secretarial school.